 Day by Day

-We'll explore the beautiful university town of Leiden on foot with our expert guide.
-We'll head back to The Hague, where our guide will accompany us on a visit to the Mauritshuis museum.
+Explore the beautiful university town of Leiden, the birthplace of Rembrandt on foot with an expert guide.
+Back in The Hague, our guide will accompany us through the charming old town to visit the Mauritshuis museum.

-From the Groene Hart region, we'll head to the town of Gouda, where we'll visit a traditional cheese farm and learn the art of crafting Gouda cheese.
-Tonight, we'll share a fabulous dinner on the docks in Rotterdam.
+From the Groene Hart region, head to the town of Gouda to visit a traditional cheese farm and learn the art of crafting Gouda cheese.
+Tonight, enjoy a fabulous dinner on the docks amongst the avant-garde architecture of Rotterdam.

-A quick boat ride brings us along the river Lek to Kinderdijk, the largest agglomeration of traditional windmills in Europe!
+A short boat ride brings us along the Lek river to UNESCO site Kinderdijk, the largest agglomeration of traditional windmills in Europe!
 After a Dutch-style picnic on the water, we'll explore the island of Zuid-Beveland.

-Visit Yerseke for a private tour of the shellfish auction and to sample fresh oysters.
-Tonight, a divine dinner awaits, where we'll have the chance to meet the master behind our three-Michelin-starred masterpiece!
+Visit Yerseke for a private tour of the shellfish auction and sample the freshest oysters.
+A divine evening awaits, meet the master behind Holland’s best restaurant and our three-Michelin-starred dining experience!

 Enjoy a farewell breakfast at the hotel before saying tot ziens.